abhi23333/Intelligent-Predictive-Maintenance-System-Using-Machine-Health-Digital-Twin-and-Explainable-AI/README.md

 This project presents an Intelligent Predictive Maintenance System that combines Machine Learning, Machine Health Analytics, and Digital Twin concepts to predict industrial machine failures before breakdowns occur.
 In addition to failure prediction, the system generates a Machine Health Index (MHI), Failure Severity Score, Remaining Useful Life (RUL) estimation, and maintenance recommendations to support proactive maintenance strategies in Industry 4.0 environments.

+The developed XGBoost-based predictive model achieved an accuracy of 98.85%, with 99% recall and 99% F1-score on machine failure detection.
 The framework is designed to help industries reduce downtime, optimize maintenance schedules, improve equipment reliability, and enable data-driven maintenance decision-making.

 ## Motivation